0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 First, install the package:

-npm install @eigenpal/docx-js-editorCreate a template editor component that lets users design templates visually:
+npm install @eigenpal/docx-js-editorCreate a template editor component:

 import { useState } from "react";